 Are You Moving to Connecticut?

-Connecticut is one of about 15 states where energy is actually deregulated.
-That means its residents don’t have to buy electricity (or natural gas) from a utility company.
-Instead, they can purchase energy from suppliers who compete on price, renewal energy mix, term length.
+Connecticut is one of about 15 states where energy is deregulated.
+That means its residents don't have to buy electricity (or natural gas) from a utility company.
+Instead, they can purchase energy from suppliers who compete on price, renewal energy mix, and term length.

 There are several sites out there that can help you to compare prices.
 However, these are the larger energy company choices in CT

 In many cities and towns in CT, there are multiple cable and internet service providers available.
-Therefore, if you should allocate time and resources, so you can review all of your options.
+Therefore, you should allocate time and resources, so you can review all of your options.
 In the end, you may find a quality, affordable company for cable and internet services.

 As you evaluate cable and internet service providers in your local city or town, don’t forget to ask lots of questions.
 By doing so, you can find out what types of services are available, as well as the prices associated with these services.